apache/iceberg/format/spec.md

 ## Appendix G: Geospatial Notes

-The Geometry class hierarchy and its WKT and WKB serializations (ISO supporting XY, XYZ, XYM, XYZM) are defined by [OpenGIS Implementation Specification for Geographic information – Simple feature access – Part 1: Common architecture](https://portal.ogc.org/files/?artifact_id=25355), from [OGC (Open Geospatial Consortium)](https://www.ogc.org/standard/sfa/).
+The Geometry and Geography class hierarchy and its WKT and WKB serializations (ISO supporting XY, XYZ, XYM, XYZM) are defined by [OpenGIS Implementation Specification for Geographic information – Simple feature access – Part 1: Common architecture](https://portal.ogc.org/files/?artifact_id=25355), from [OGC (Open Geospatial Consortium)](https://www.ogc.org/standard/sfa/).

 The version of the OGC standard first used here is 1.2.1, but future versions may also used if the WKB representation remains wire-compatible.

 Coordinate axis order is always (x, y) where x is easting or longitude, and y is northing or latitude.
 This ordering explicitly overrides the axis order specified in the CRS.

 Possible values for edge-interpolation algorithm (A) for `geography` types are:
 * `spherical`: edges are interpolated as geodesics on a sphere.
 The radius of the underlying sphere is the mean radius of the spheroid defined by the CRS, defined as (2 * major_axis_length + minor_axis_length / 3).
 * `vincenty`: [https://en.wikipedia.org/wiki/Vincenty%27s_formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae)